jerrybach98/sql-digital-media-trends/README.md

 - Explaning queried data
 - Good review
 - More research on formatting and conventions for consistency
+- Subqueries are basically just querying on a generated table from a query

 Next steps: practice more complex syntax like windows functions (LAG, LEAD, RANK).
 Add more questions and visualizations